The Sun (New York City)

 The Sun was a New York newspaper published from 1833 until 1950.
 It was considered a serious paper, like the city's two more successful broadsheets, The New York Times and the New York Herald Tribune.
-The Sun was the first successful penny daily newspaper in the United States, and was for a time the most successful newspaper in America.
+The Sun was the first successful penny daily newspaper in the United States, and was for a time the most successful newspaper in the United States of America.

 The paper had a central focus on crime news, in which it was a pioneer, and was the first journal to hire a police reporter.
 Its audience was primarily working class readers.

 The Sun is well-known for publishing the Great Moon Hoax of 1835, as well as Francis Pharcellus Church's 1897 editorial containing the line "Yes, Virginia, there is a Santa Claus".

 It merged with the New York World-Telegram in 1950.